 The Blue Grotto

-The Blue Grotto can be entered when the tide allows it.
-Sea conditions also have to be relatively calm, and the sunnier it is the better.
+Small boats can enter the Blue Grotto when the tide allows it.
+Sea conditions also have to be relatively calm, and the sunnier the day, the better the experience.

-I missed out on this Capri attraction because I left it too late during my stay and the weather conditions deteriorated on the day I wanted to go.
+I missed out on this Capri attraction because I left it too late during my stay and by that time the weather conditions didn’t allow it on the day I wanted to go.

 So I walked to the destination to get a glimpse of the Blue Grotto cave from the outside.

-I started walking to the sea cave from Anacapri, though after a short time I gave up and caught a bus there instead.
+I started walking to the sea cave from Anacapri, though after a short while I gave up and caught a bus there instead.

 Once there, I could see the ocean was extremely choppy and due to the high tide, I couldn’t see the entrance to the cave.

 Poseidon (Neptune), probably had a good laugh over it.
-Seriously, it soaked me bad.
+Seriously, it soaked me badly.

 It looks like a surreal experience to have on a great day.
-Apparently, you can even go for a swim in the cave at certain times.
+Apparently, people even go for a swim in the cave at certain times.

 I strongly recommend combining the Blue Grotto with a boat tour around the island as early as possible when you arrive if the weather is good.

 Keep your eye on the forecasted weather and the Blue Grotto tourist schedule as well, so you have the best chance of seeing it.

 The first day I arrived in Capri the weather was sunny and perfect.
-But that night things changed, and I experienced a raging thunder and lightning show.
+But that night things changed, and I experienced a raging thunder and lightning show in the evening.